MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/maker-setup.md

 NOTES:

-- **-o** is the name of your DevOps Organization
+1. **-o** is the name of your DevOps Organization

-- **-p** is the name of the Azure DevOps Project
+1. **-p** is the name of the Azure DevOps Project

-- **-d** is the name of the solution branch to create
+1. **-d** is the name of the solution branch to create

-- If the repository you want to create a branch for is empty you will need to commit an initial commit before a branch can be created.
+1. If the repository you want to create a branch for is empty, you will need to commit an initial commit before a branch can be created.

 1. Open ALM Accelerator for Advanced Maker Application

 1. Select Push change to Git

    a.
-Create New Branch e.g. MySolution1-WIP
+Create New Branch, for example,  MySolution1-WIP

    b.
-From existing Solution Branch created above e.g. MySolution1
+An existing solution Branch, for example MySolution1

    c.
-Add a comment e.g. Initial version
+Add a comment, for example "Initial version"

 1. Click on Latest Push Status

    a.
 Permit permissions for pipeline to run (Variable Group, Service Connection, Pipeline)

 ## Post Setup Checks

-After setting up an advanced maker you may need to verify the following:
+After setting up an advanced maker, you may need to verify the following is correctly configured:

 1. If this is your first branch created you will need to check variables applied for the created pipeline